Firebase

 A Code-Along

-Let's build a blog web application using React with Firebase Authentication and Firestore.
+Let's build a blog web application using React with Firebase Authentication, Firestore, and Hosting.

 Step 0: Prerequisites